-Over the past 25 years, the Dominican Republic has enjoyed one of the strongest growth rates in Latin America and the Caribbean.
-Recent growth has been driven by construction, manufacturing and tourism.
+Over the past 25 years, the Dominican Republic has enjoyed one of the strongest growth rates in Latin America and the Caribbean, mainly driven by construction, manufacturing and tourism.
+The COVID-19 pandemic stalled this trend and brought the country into recession, especially given the hit on the tourism sector.

-Agriculture is the fourth-largest economic sector in the country, employing 12.6 per cent of the economically active population in 2016.
-However, traditional agriculture has been declining since the early 1980s, and extremely poor rural households increasingly depend on supplemental non-farm income for survival.
+Agriculture is the fourth-largest economic sector in the country, employing nine per cent of the economically active population in 2019.
+Traditional agriculture has been declining since the early 1980s, and extremely poor rural households increasingly depend on supplemental non-farm income for survival.
 The country’s poor farmers have little land and their production is too low to enable them to maintain their families.

 Additionally, lack of access to financial resources and outreach systems prevents farmers from adopting the technologies they need to improve their production and incomes.
 Natural disasters are also a recurring threat to the living conditions and incomes of the rural population.